Red Terror (Ethiopia): Attacks on the EPRP

 Events like this led to tension between the Derg junta (and presumably Mengistu) and the civilian Political Bureau.
 Concern over the threat of the EPRP kept this tension from becoming a definite break until the eve of May Day, when the Political Bureau, on the pretext that an anti-government protest was in the offing, ordered the kebeles to arrest any young person suspected of being an EPRP member.
 According to the Ottaways, "Hundreds were arrested, taken to three different sites on the outskirts of Addis Ababa, and executed en masse.
 Scores of others were gunned down in the streets by the Derg's 'permanent secretaries', the jeeps mounted with machine guns constantly patrolling the streets of Addis Ababa.
 The death toll may have been as high as one thousand."
 Afterwards, the Derg disavowed this outrage and put the blame for the slaughter on the Political Bureau in a proclamation on 14 July.
-The Bureau's leader Haile Fide and a group of his followers attempted to flee the capital the following August, but were caught.
+The Bureau's leader Haile Fida and a group of his followers attempted to flee the capital the following August, but were caught.

 At the same time, the Red Terror made MEISON its next target.
 "Sensing danger," writes Bahru Zewde, "the leaders of the organization hastily tried to go underground.
 But almost all of them were either captured or killed in August 1977 as they tried to retreat into the countryside in several detachments."

 Thousands of men and women were rounded up and executed in the following two years.
 Amnesty International estimates that the death toll could be as high as 500,000.
 Groups of people were herded into churches that were then burned down, and women were subjected to systematic rape by soldiers.
 The Save the Children Fund reported that the victims of the Red Terror included not only adults but 1,000 or more children, mostly aged between eleven and thirteen, whose corpses were left in the streets of Addis Ababa.